 COVID STAND DOWN NOTICE:

-FOW WILL NOT SPONSOR OR SANCTION ANY FIELD WORK, PATROL OR TRAIL MAINTENANCE, UNTIL AT LEAST JUNE 15, 2020.
+FOW WILL NOT SPONSOR OR SANCTION ANY FIELD WORK, PATROL OR TRAIL MAINTENANCE PRIOR TO AUTHORIZATION FROM THE USFS.

 FRIENDS OF WILDERNESS (FOW) assists the US FOREST SERVICE (USFS) in managing and protecting WILDERNESS areas in the ROUTT NATIONAL FOREST and parts of the WHITE RIVER NATIONAL FOREST.